The government of Maharashtra showed massive interest in investing in this temple and making it a world class tourist and pilgrimage location.

 Surrounded by mountains and dense forest Sabarimala is believed to be the place where Ayyappan meditated.

-10. Mahabodhi temple in Bodh Gaya – Bihar
+Mahabodhi temple in Bodh Gaya Bihar – 10th richest temple in india

-Mahabodhi Temple in Bodh Gaya is one of the famous four holiest place of Buddhism.
+Mahabodhi Temple in Bodh Gaya is one of the famous for holiest place of Buddhism.

 Mohabodhi Temple is also known as Buddhist temple in Bodh Gaya.